 Tap to Pay on a smartphone: an alternative to Square Reader

-We’ve seen this feature used more and more across London, and it seems to work really well.
+We’ve seen this feature used more and more across London, and it works quite well.
 But I wouldn’t recommend ditching the card reader for it, because you don’t want to turn away customers who use chip and PIN.
 There’s also the risk of someone taking your phone after handing it to them for PIN entry.

 Square card reader offer